nirajkumar999/NPTEL-CERTIFICATES/README.md

 My all certificates that I have received from NPTEL , IIT Madras.

-List of subjects I was enrolled in - **Data Science , DBMS , DSA , Discrete Maths , C++ , C , Java , Python**
+List of subjects I was enrolled in - **Data Science , Machine Learning , DBMS , DSA , Discrete Maths , C++ , C , Java , Python**

-My overall average score is **84.67 out of 100 in total 92 weeks of course**.
+My overall average score is **84.9 % in total 100 weeks of course**.

 ## **A.** **[NPTEL DISCIPLINE STARS](https://github.com/nirajkumar999/NPTEL-CERTIFICATES/blob/main/NPTEL%20DISCIPLINE%20STARS.pdf)** - certified in courses of same discipline , completed more than 50 weeks of learning , final score in each subject >=55.